Skryder/Tkinter/README.txt

 Future Dakota has probably forgotten everything again.
 So this README will detail exactly... wait how do i enable word wrapping

-alt+z is how. there we go. also don't forget to .venv\Scripts\activate
+alt+z is how. there we go. also don't forget to docsista_env\Scripts\activate

-You can run the API file with >>fastapi dev .\DOCSISTA\DOCSISTA_API.py
+You can run the API file with >>fastapi dev .\DOCSISTA_API.py

 Currently, the API endpoint is hosted on http://127.0.0.1:8000/DOCSISTA_API/